kmdyb/python-tutorial/README.md

 annoyingly trivial and chaotic

-repo created by following a tutorial
+repo created by following some udemy tutorial